-- a) Capital transfers have been excluded from the current account of the balance of payments and included in capital account. - b) Capital account has been renamed as capital and financial account with two sub accounts as i) capital account and ii) financial account. - c) The former goods, services and income have been bifurcated into goods & services account and income account. - d) Goods and services account separately identifies goods and services. - e) The former "investment income" has been termed as "income" and is shown separately.
+b) Capital account has been renamed as capital and financial account with two sub accounts as i) capital account and ii) financial account.

+c) The former goods, services and income have been bifurcated into goods & services account and income account.

+d) Goods and services account separately identifies goods and services.

+e) The former "investment income" has been termed as "income" and is shown separately.
 Compensation of employees and "investment income" are the two major components of "income".
-The investment income is further dividend into income from direct investment, portfolio investment and other investment. - f) The reserve assets have been made part of financial account. - 7.
-The merchandise transactions reported by banks are on a mixed f.o.b. and c.i.f. basis.
-For exports, the freight collected by foreign and Pakistani shipping or air companies relate to c.i.f.
-Contracts These amounts are subtracted from the export proceeds reported by banking channel.
-Adjustments are also carried out for outstanding export bills, proportionate share of the crude oil of foreign oil companies extracted in Pakistan and land borne trade. - 8.
-The figures of merchandise trade used for compilation of BOP based on exchange records are not reconcilable with those compiled using customs authorities records.
+The investment income is further dividend into income from direct investment, portfolio investment and other investment.

+f) The reserve assets have been made part of financial account.

+7. The merchandise transactions reported by banks are on a mixed fob and cif basis.
+For exports, the freight collected by foreign and Pakistani shipping and air companies is subtracted from the export proceeds reported by banking channel to bring it on fob basis.
+Adjustments are also carried out for outstanding export bills, land borne trade with Afghanistan and export of samples etc.

+8. The figures of merchandise trade used for compilation of BOP are based on exchange records which are not reconcilable with those compiled using customs records.
 The reasons of differences are the valuation, timing and coverage of transactions.
-Customs record trade figures generally on c.i.f. basis for imports and f.o.b. basis for exports while balance of payments data are on adjusted f.o.b. basis.
+Customs record trade figures generally on cif basis for imports and fob basis for exports while balance of payments data are on adjusted fob basis.
 The 'timing' of transactions is of considerable importance.
-Customs authorities record trade at ports at the time of exit or entry of goods.
-Exchange records recognize trade on advance payments, payments through bills of exchange of varying maturity, payments by open book accounts or settlements on deferred payments basis.
+Customs record trade at ports at the time of exit or entry of goods.
+Exchange records recognize trade on actual realization of proceeds basis and also include advance payments, payments through bills of exchange of varying maturity, payments by open book accounts or settlements on deferred payments basis.
 These leads and lags cause difference between the two sets of figures.
 The gift parcels and passengers' dutiable goods are included, as a rule, by customs but not by exchange record.
-On the contrary, customs figures are exclusive of defense stores but Exchange records include them.
-Similarly, following transactions are excluded from the custom records but included in exchange records of banking channel: - i) Fish caught in high seas, sold abroad and foreign exchange surrendered to the banks - ii) Purchases made by diplomatic missions abroad for their own use
+On the contrary, customs figures are exclusive of defense stores but exchange records include them.
+Similarly, following transactions are excluded from the customs records but included in exchange records of banking channel:

+i) Fish caught in high seas, sold abroad and foreign exchange surrendered to the banks ii) Purchases made by diplomatic missions abroad for their own use

-Moreover, the trade figures compiled by the Federal Bureau of Statistics based on Custom's record include land borne trade with Afghanistan which are not fully covered in exchange record and are given below:-
+Moreover, the quarterly flows of land born trade with Afghanistan complied by Federal Bureau of Statistics based on customs records are given below:-

 (Million US \$)

-2008 2009 2008-09 2007-08
+2009 2010 2009-10 2008-09

-Afghanistan Jul - Sep Oct -Dec Jan - Mar Apr -Jun 2008-09 2007-08
+Afghanistan Jul - Sep Oct -Dec Jan - Mar Apr -Jun 2009-10 2008-09

-Exports 412 371 371 371 1525 1126
+Exports 68 79 84 51 282 1525

-Imports 34 17 17 17 85 88
+Imports 17 24 27 32 100 85